-MacPhun has updated its innovative photo-editing app to Luminar 1.2 ‘Neptune’, adding a number of new features.
+When MacPhun (or Skylum, as it is now) updated its innovative photo-editing app to Luminar 1.2 ‘Neptune’, it added a number of new features.
 One of these is the new Luminar Quick & Awesome workspace, which is designed to bring three key filters for getting awesome results quickly.
 These are the new Accent – AI Filter which we’ve covered separately, the Saturation/Vibrance filter and the Clarity filter.

 So is it the perfect one-stop fix for all your photos?
 Let’s take a look.